ProjectNeura/leads-docs/docs/callback.md

 # Callback

 Callback is a philosophy that is commonly used in LEADS.
 Some come in the form of callback objects, while others come in the form of single functions.
-This article only discusses the former, which are commonly used.
+This article only discusses the former, which are more common.
 If you encounter the latter, they are usually explained in the specific usage.

 ## Callback Chain